Reparations for Slavery – Top 3 Pros and Cons

 Reparations are payments (monetary and otherwise) given to a group that has suffered harm.
 For example, Japanese-Americans who were interned in the United States during World War II have received reparations.

-Other efforts and arguments have been made to institute or deny reparations to descendants of slaves since the 1860s, and the issue remains divisive and hotly debated.
+Other efforts and arguments have been made to institute or deny reparations to descendants of enslaved pwopl since the 1860s, and the issue remains divisive and hotly debated.
 An Oct.
 2019 Associated Press-NORC Center for Public Affairs Research poll found 29% of Americans overall approved of reparations.
-When separated by race, the poll showed 74% of black Americans, 44% of Hispanics, and 15% of white Americans were in favor of reparations.
+When separated by race, the poll showed 74% of Black Americans, 44% of Hispanics, and 15% of white Americans were in favor of reparations.

-Should the Federal Government Pay Reparations to the Descendants of Slaves?
+Should the Federal Government Pay Reparations to the Descendants of Enslaved People?

 Slavery led to giant disparities in wealth that should be addressed with reparations.

-The wealth of the United States was largely built on the backs of slaves.
-As Ta-Nehisi Coates, author and correspondent for The Atlantic, explained, “by 1836 more than $600 million, almost half of the economic activity in the United States, derived directly or indirectly from the cotton produced by the million-odd slaves.
+The wealth of the United States was largely built on the backs of enslaved people.
+As Ta-Nehisi Coates, author and correspondent for The Atlantic, explains, “by 1836 more than $600 million, almost half of the economic activity in the United States, derived directly or indirectly from the cotton produced by the million-odd slaves.
 By the time the enslaved were emancipated, they comprised the largest single asset in America: $3 billion in 1860 dollars, more than all the other assets in the country combined.”

 As Darity and Mullen conclude, “Public policy has created the Black–White gulf in wealth, and it will require public policy to eliminate it.”
 Reparations is one such public policy.Read More